Conversion Rate Optimization (CRO) Tools: Improving Conversion Rates & User Experience

 Types of CRO Tools

-Understanding what’s happening on your site is important to conversion rate optimization.
+Understanding what’s happening on your site is important to conversion rate optimisation.
 You won’t know where to look for improvements without knowing what’s going on (or wrong).

 Web analytics tools gather numerical, quantitative data about your website and its visitors, giving you insight into metrics like: